 - In clear waters fish with natural colours

-- Use as light as tackle as you can feel when fishing the bottom
+- Use as light as tackle as you can to feel strikes and bumping the bottom

 Tackling Walleye by the Seasons